• Skip to primary navigation

 How to search for cases

-There are several ways to find cold cases on my website:
+Here are some tips to find cold cases on my website:

 1. the tab “cold case database” in the menu bar sends you to two sets of small databases.
 All victims and wrongfully convicted people are listed by their last names in three sets: A-G, H-N, and O-Z. There is an index for a quick look, a summary for more details, and for more information follow the link to all the posts related to that person’s name